-In the Agda solution, a general notion of scoped-and-typed \mathscr{V} -valued environments inherited from (Allais et al., 2018) supersedes both renaming and substitution: given two contexts Γ and Δ , it associates to each variable x: σ in Γ a value $\mathscr{V} \sigma \Delta$.
+In the Agda solution, a general notion of scoped-and-typed \mathcal{V} -valued environments inherited from (Allais et al., 2018) supersedes both renaming and substitution.
+Given an I-Scoped relation \mathcal{V} , a \mathcal{V} -environment from context Γ to context Δ , associates to each variable x: σ in Γ a value of type $\mathcal{V} \sigma \Delta$.

 Taking \mathscr{V} to be de Bruijn variables yields renamings while using terms yields substitutions.
 This is a generalisation of (McBride, 2006), which shows how to combine renaming and substitution into a single parametrized operation, cutting down on the boilerplate proofs: instead of four composition lemmata for renamings and substitutions, there is a single parameterized one.
 However, proofs of weakening and anti-renaming tend to be more tedious than in Beluga, requiring the use of inversion lemmas.
 A caveat: The use of proper functions requires function extensionality in the meta theory, which is by default absent in the intensional type theories of Agda and Coq.
 Alternatively, a special pointwise equality can be defined for substitutions.